contao/docs/docs/manual/system/maintenance.en.md

 ## Crawler

-Pages are automatically indexed when you access them in the front end (unless you are logged into the backend at the same time), so you don't normally have to worry about the search index.
+Pages are automatically indexed when you access them in the front end (unless you are logged into the back end at the same time), so you don't normally have to worry about the search index.
 However, if you have updated many pages at once, it is more convenient to rebuild the search index manually than to call up all changed pages one by one in the browser.